MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/Switch-Process.md

 ## Description

-Some native unix commands shell out to run something (like ssh) and use the bash built-in `exec` to spawn a new process that replaces the current one.
+Some native Unix commands shell out to run something (like ssh) and use the bash built-in `exec` to spawn a new process that replaces the current one.
 This fails when PowerShell is the default shell as `exec` is not a valid command.
 This is affecting some known scripts like `copy-ssh-id` or some subcommands of AzCLI.